-Congratulations on your ownership of the VISTA-10P Security System.
-You've made a wise decision in choosing it, for it represents the latest in security protection technology today.
+Congratulations on your ownership of an ADEMCO Security System.
+You've made a wise decision in choosing it, for it represents the latest in security protection technology today, and millions of premises are protected by ADEMCO systems.
 This system provides: